alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** class

-The alaio.bios is the first sample of system contract provided by block.one through the ALAIO platform.
+The alaio.bios is the first sample of system contract provided by Alacrity through the ALAIO platform.
 It is a minimalist system contract because it only supplies the actions that are absolutely critical to bootstrap a chain and nothing more.
 This allows for a chain agnostic approach to bootstrapping a chain.

 Just like in the `alaio.system` sample contract implementation, there are a few actions which are not implemented at the contract level (`newaccount`, `updateauth`, `deleteauth`, `linkauth`, `unlinkauth`, `canceldelay`, `onerror`, `setabi`, `setcode`), they are just declared in the contract so they will show in the contract's ABI and users will be able to push those actions to the chain via the account holding the `alaio.system` contract, but the implementation is at the ALAIO core level.
 They are referred to as ALAIO native actions.